-Presently, around 35 players, across the globe, claim to have the required capabilities to offer contract manufacturing / conjugation services for Antibody Drug Conjugates (ADCs); of these, over 15 players are one-stop-shops.
+Presently, around 35 players, across the globe, claim to have the required capabilities to offer contract services for ADC manufacturing; of these, over 15 players are one-stop-shops.

-To know more about the stakeholders and the respective services offered by them, check out our report at.
+To know more about the stakeholders and the respective services offered by them, check out our report ADC Contract Manufacturing report.

-Further, the current market landscape features the presence of both well-established and new entrants.
+Further, the current market landscape for ADC manufacturing features the presence of both well-established and new entrants.
 Around 50% of these service providers claim to operate at all scales of operation.

-Who are the leading ADC contract manufacturers, across the world?
+Who are the leading contractors for ADC manufacturing, across the world?

 In order to develop a competitive edge, companies are putting in significant efforts and capital investments towards expanding their capabilities and, thereby enhancing their respective service portfolios.

-Recent Developments that have taken Place in the ADC Contract Manufacturing Domain
+Recent Developments that have taken place in the ADC Manufacturing Domain

 Several contract manufacturers have made significant investments for the expansion of their respective capabilities and working capacities.
 Some companies have also established new facilities dedicated to bioconjugation and / or manufacturing of highly potent / cytotoxic compounds.
+Facilities under occupational exposure limit (OEL) below 50 ng/m3 are required for ADC manufacturing owing to the cytotoxic nature of the ADC payload / warheads.
 During our research, we identified around 85 such developments which were reported during the period 2012 – H1 2020; of these, 67% were instances of facility expansions.

-The field has also witnessed the establishment of several partnerships between drug developers and ADC manufacturers or contract service providers.
-We were able to identify around 60 collaboration agreements, which were inked during the period 2012 – H1 2020.
+The field has also witnessed the establishment of several partnerships between drug developers and ADC manufacturing service providers.
+We were able to identify around 60 collaboration agreements for ADC manufacturing alone, which were inked during the period 2012 – H1 2020.

 Several Clinical Trials Focused on the Evaluation of ADCs have been Registered Over the Past Few Years

-During our research, we came across ~550 registered clinical trials focused on ADCs (both marketed and clinical stage therapeutics), during the period between 1997–2020 (till August).
+During our research, we came across ~550 registered clinical trials focused on antibody drug conjugates (both marketed and clinical stage therapeutics), during the period between 1997–2020 (till August).
 Most of the trials were registered in North America (47%), followed by Europe (32%).
 The abovementioned studies were conducted on more than 100,000 patients who were recruited across different geographies.

-The Demand for Contract Manufacturing of ADCs is Anticipated to Increase Rapidly in the Coming Years
+The Demand for Contractual ADC Manufacturing is Anticipated to Increase Rapidly in the Coming Years

-The demand for such products is projected to grow at an annualized rate of over 17%.
+The demand for ADC manufacturing is projected to grow at an annualized rate of over 17%.
 Currently, around 80% of the total demand is driven by commercially available products.
 As more late stage product candidates are approved, the share of commercial scale demand is expected to increase to 94% by 2030.

-The Global Capacity for ADC Contract Manufacturing is Driven by Mid to Large-sized CMOs
+The Global Capacity for ADC Manufacturing is Driven by Mid to Large-sized CMOs

 A major share (over 60%) of the global capacity is installed in facilities of mid to large sized CMOs.
 Around 50% of the total capacity is installed in facilities based in Europe, which also has the largest number of bioconjugation facilities in the world.